ClosedXML/ClosedXML/README.md

 ### What can you do with this?

-ClosedXML allows you to create Excel 2007/2010/2013 files without the Excel application.
+ClosedXML allows you to create Excel 2007+ (.xlsx, .xlsm, etc) files without the Excel application.
 The typical example is creating Excel reports on a web server.

 If you've ever used the Microsoft Open XML Format SDK you know just how much code you have to write to get the same results as the following 4 lines of code.